Fully Onboard SLAM for Distributed Mapping with a Swarm of Nano-Drones: Introduction

 Even though the SLAM algorithm paired with LiDARs is widely used~\cite{chang2022lamp,huang2022edge}, it requires computationally intensive and memory-hungry processes, which are not feasible on nano-UAVs due to their limited payload and constrained resources~\cite{niculescu2021improving}.
-As an alternative, miniaturized, low-resolution, and energy-efficient ToF sensors weighing only \SI{42}{\milli\gram} have been released on the market in the last few years, opening new applications in the field of nano-UAVs~\cite{niculescu2022towards}.
+As an alternative, miniaturized, low-resolution, and energy-efficient Time of Flight (ToF) sensors weighing only \SI{42}{\milli\gram} have been released on the market in the last few years, opening new applications in the field of nano-UAVs~\cite{niculescu2022towards}.
 Consequently, recent works have exploited these sensors and enabled SLAM with nano-UAVs.
-However, due to the low sensor resolution (i.e., one depth pixel per sensor), their systems are only capable of mapping simple-geometry environments (e.g., long corridors) often relying on external infrastructure to outsource the intensive SLAM computation \cite{zhou2022efficient}.
-Unlike previous works, we take advantage of the novel VL53L5CX 8$\times$8 ToF matrix sensor, which provides a 64-pixel depth map and offers a Field of View (FoV) of \ang{45}~\cite{niculescu2022towards}.
-By mounting four such sensors on the nano-UAV (i.e., front, rear, left, right), we achieve a cumulative FoV of \ang{180}.
-Spinning the drone by \ang{45} results in an FoV of \ang{360} and an angular resolution of \ang{5.6}, which provides superior loop-closure detection performance compared to the previous depth-based solutions for nano-UAV and micro-robots~\cite{zhou2022efficient, karam2022microdrone}.
+However, due to the low sensor resolution (i.e., one depth pixel per sensor), their systems are only capable of mapping simple-geometry environments (e.g., long corridors)~\cite{zhou2022efficient}.
+Furthermore, they offload the computation to an external base station via a wireless link, which increases the power consumption and restricts the operating area to the radio range~\cite{zhou2022efficient}.
+Unlike previous works, we take advantage of the novel VL53L5CX 8$\times$8 ToF matrix sensor, which provides a 64-pixel depth map and offers a Field of View (FoV) of \ang{45}, already characterized in~\cite{niculescu2022towards}.
+By mounting four such sensors on the nano-UAV (i.e., front, rear, left, right), we increase the FoV and achieve superior loop-closure performance compared to the previous depth-based solutions for nano-UAVs and micro-robots~\cite{zhou2022efficient, karam2022microdrone}.

 By projecting the depth measurements acquired over a short time frame into the coordinate system of the drone, we obtain a small map that we call a \textit{scan}.
-When the drone revisits a location, it acquires another scan and determines the rigid-body transformation w.r.t. the scan acquired when it first visited that location.
-This particular type of loop-closure detection is called \textit{scan-matching}.
-Furthermore, in this work, we implement and use an optimized version of the Iterative Closest Point algorithm (ICP), a SoA in scan-matching that works with an arbitrary environment geometry.
+When the drone revisits a location, it acquires another scan and determines the rigid-body transformation with respect to the scan acquired when it first visited that location.
+This type of loop-closure detection is called \textit{scan-matching}.
+Furthermore, in this work, we implement and use an optimized version of the Iterative Closest Point algorithm (ICP), a State-of-the-Art (SoA) in scan-matching that works with an arbitrary environment geometry.
+In addition, we integrate the ICP with graph-based SLAM, which runs entirely onboard the nano-UAV and achieves full SLAM functionality.